-Magistrates tend to take a conservative view when determining whether something is dangerous.
-Often in relation to this charge defendants are far better to negotiate the charge down to careless driving, which by virtue of s64(3) is an alternative verdict to dangerous driving.
+Often in relation to this charge defendants are far better to negotiate the charge down to careless driving, which by virtue of section 64(3) is an alternative verdict to dangerous driving.
 Careless driving does not attract a mandatory minimum period of time off the road but does attract 3 demerit points.
-For a discussion on careless driving please click here.
+For more information on careless driving please click here.

-You may still have a defence.
-You may not have been the driver.
-The police may not have accurately represented the case against you.
-Or you may have been acting under duress or out of necessity.
+You may have a defence to dangerous driving.
+You may not have been the driver, the police may not have accurately represented the case against you, or you may have been acting under duress or out of necessity.

 The driving that is alleged by police might have been the result of a mere error of judgment in an emergency situation.
 This will not constitute a sufficiently serious breach of the road management or control of the vehicle.
 The judiciary understand decisions can not be made whilst being viewed through the prism of hindsight.